Muddasirr/Satellite-Based-Crop-Yield-Predictor/README.md

 - Typical yield values ranged between 2000–2500 kg per hectare.

+### 🏗️ Model Architecture

+Our crop yield prediction model uses a **VGG-inspired Convolutional Neural Network (CNN)** optimized for regression tasks on satellite imagery:

+- **11 convolutional layers** organized into four sequential blocks
+- Each block uses the structure:
+  `3×3 Conv → BatchNorm → ReLU → Dropout`

+- **Downsampling** is achieved via **stride‑2 convolutions** instead of max-pooling at the end of Blocks 1 to 3
+- **Block 4** increases feature depth to **1024 channels** without further spatial downsampling
+- Output from the final conv layer is a feature map of **1024×16×16**, which is **flattened**
+- Passed through a **2048-unit fully connected layer**
+- Ends with a **single linear output neuron** for regression (predicting continuous crop yield)

+This architecture was chosen for its balance of **depth, parameter efficiency, and spatial awareness**, making it well-suited for geospatial imagery and yield prediction.

 ### 🎯 Performance
 - Achieved Root Mean Square Error (RMSE) of just 11%, reflecting strong prediction accuracy.

 - This allows for timely, scalable, and accurate yield forecasting, aiding better agricultural planning, policy-making, and resource allocation.

 ## Deployment